0xStadium/ArdentDraw/README.md

 # Quizical
 * [App Link](https://seongsp.github.io/ArdentDraw/)

+## Wireframe
+![](screenshots/Homepage.JPG)

 ## App Summary
 A whiteboard app with functions such as drawing shapes and saving images.

-## Wireframe
-![](screenshots/Homepage.JPG)

-## Wireframe
+## User Stories
 * As a user, I can choose my pen width and colors
 * As a user, I can toggle the grid on and off with varying grid sizes
 * As a user, I can draw with my pen